AOT-Technologies/forms-flow-ai/USAGE.md

 > The following instructions are using an example form from the form.io - `Freedom of Information and Protection of Privacy`.

-* The usage instructions mention the end to end flow of a form is explained for Employee Feedback Form.
+* The usage instructions mention the end to end flow of a form is explained for Freedom of Information and Protection of Privacy.

 ### [STEP 1](#) Designer Task
 * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).